emipa606/NaturesPrettySweet/README.md

 There are also new resources, items, dangers, natural protection from raids and other effects.
 Resources can be harvested to get items, which can be sold or consumed.

-The amount of additions and compatiability is too long to list here, [http://www.kamicomics.com/mods/tkkn-natures-pretty-sweet/](so here's the full list!)
+The amount of additions and compatiability is too long to list here, [so here's the full list!](http://www.kamicomics.com/mods/tkkn-natures-pretty-sweet/)

 **Compatability**
 Should be compatible with most other mods, unless they affect map/world generation.